Filing of GSTR 1 Incase of Non-Filing of GSTR 3B of Previous Period

 Date: 21st December 2021

-• Beginning from 1st of January2022, taxpayers who have not filed a GSTR-3B for the prior period would be unable to file the form GSTR-1.
+• Beginning from January 1, 2022, taxpayers who have not filed a GSTR-3B for the prior period will be unable to file the form GSTR-1.

-• Beginning from 1st of January 2022, GST officers will be able to commence recovery proceedings from those registered persons or the taxpayers who have evidently under-reported theirearnings through sales in the form GSTR-3B compared to GSTR-1 without having to issue a show-cause notice.
+• Beginning from January 1, 2022, GST officers will be able to commence recovery proceedings from those registered persons or the taxpayers who have evidently under-reported their earnings through sales in the form of GSTR-3B compared to GSTR-1 without having to issue a show-cause notice.

 Date: 29th August 2021

-As per the CGST notification number 32/2021 which is issued on the date of 29thAugust2021 allows company taxpayers to continue reporting GSTR-1 and GSTR-3B utilising the EVC (Electronic Verification Code) or DSC (Digital Signature Certificate) until the 31st of October 2021.
+The CGST notification number 32/2021, issued on August 29, 2021, allows company taxpayers to continue reporting GSTR-1 and GSTR-3B using the EVC (Electronic Verification Code) or DSC (Digital Signature Certificate) until October 31, 2021.

 Date: 26th August 2021